lost-egg/lost-egg.github.io/combat.md

     c.
 Assemble your **damage roll**.
 This depends on the attack type.

-      * *withering:* The damage roll is (Strength + weapon damage bonus + extra successes from the attack roll - target's soak), minimum of your minimum damage.
+      * *withering:* The damage roll is (Strength + weapon damage bonus + threshold successes from the attack roll - target's soak), minimum of your minimum damage.
 After checking the minimum, add any post-soak damage.

       * *decisive:* The damage roll is (your current Initiative).
 The Double 10s rule doesn't apply.
 If this isn't a gambit and the target has Hardness equal to or greater than the damage roll, change your damage roll to 0.